carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

 In the example we use `JUnit 4`_, but you can use any other testing framework.

-Firtsly you have to add the unit test library dependency to ``pom.xml``.
+Firtsly, you have to add the unit test library dependency to ``pom.xml``.

 .. code:: xml